Particle accelerators in popular culture: Timescape

 Timescape is a 1980 novel by Gregory Benford (with unbilled co-author Hilary Foister).
 It won the 1980 Nebula and British Science Fiction Awards, This novel involves using time travel to avert ecological disasters.

 Cosm

 In Cosm by Gregory Benford, a quark–gluon plasma is created in a particle accelerator.
 It becomes a separate universe which evolves from its big-bang to its end in a brief period.

 Black Hole

 By Angelo Paratico, published in Italy by Mursia in 2007.
 A group of physicists try to stop the LHC but fail and a micro black hole is formed.
 It gradually swallows our planet.

 In feature films

 Ghostbusters and Ghostbusters 2

 The Ghostbusters proton packs are also called particle throwers or unlicensed particle accelerators.
 Particle acceleration is used to lasso the ghosts for easy entrapment.

 Iron Man 2

-The Iron Man 2 features a makeshift particle accelerator used by Tony Stark to create a new chemical element, more biologically inert than the palladium used in the arc reactor.
+Iron Man 2 features a makeshift particle accelerator used by Tony Stark to create a new chemical element, more biologically inert than the palladium used in the arc reactor.